Manage a workplace's chemical inventory

 Generate an inventory report

-Select Generate Report in the page header to create a compliance report for this workplace.
-This opens the inventory report generator pre-filtered to the current workplace.
+Select Generate inventory report in the Quick Actions panel, or select Excel export in the page header, to open the inventory report generator pre-filtered to the current workplace.

 What to do next